-Coach Betsy Hipple begins her tenth season as Head Coach of the CMS Athenas.
+Coach Betsy Hipple begins her 12th season as Head Coach of the CMS Athenas in the 2016-17 academic year.
 Starting with her inaugural 2006 campaign, she quickly built the program into a perennial SCIAC contender.

 |2008:||CMS takes a shot at first place into the last weekend of play, ultimately finishing second in conference.|

 |2009:||CMS advances to the NCAA Championships for the first time in program history.|

 Hipple came to CMS from Hunter College, City University of New York.
 In five seasons there, she led the team to three CUNYAC titles ('02, '03, '05), three CUNYAC tournament titles ('01, '02, '03) and into the NCAA Championships three times ('01, '02, '03).
 She was named CUNYAC Coach of the Year three times ('01, '02, '03).
 She coached multiple all conference players, pitchers of the year, and players of the year.
 These accomplishments are of particular note given that Hunter College did not have a home field for either practice or competition.
 All training was done in a gym and a local City of New York field was used to host teams from out of town.